dogcomplex/ComfyUI-LOKI/documentation/COMFY TUTORIAL.md

 ## LEVEL 2: Portable ComfyUI  {#level-2-portable-comfyui}
 - Build ComfyUI slightly more versatile, on bare metal but portable enough you can move it and replicate multiple copies for different builds.
-- Highly recommended putting it on an NTFS drive if running Windows so you can make virtual links to your model folders between each copy of comfy because you do *not* want to have to copy 500+GB of models each time
+- Highly recommend putting it on an NTFS drive if running Windows so you can make virtual links to your model folders between each copy of comfy because you do *not* want to have to copy 500+GB of models.
+And you will need at least that much storage space.
 - I did not do this, so now I'm into considerably more annoying Dockerized Comfyui instances which use virtual volumes.
 At least that ups the security though, which is honestly a major concern on bare metal if you're downloading too many comfy extensions/custom_nodes.
 - TODO guide here but it's the same as the official comfyui portable install
 - https://docs.comfy.org/installation/comfyui_portable_windows
-- this is probably my main recommended path for anyone who isn't too concerned with security and/or isnt doing doing devwork with various non-compatible workflows which require different system builds
+- this is probably my main recommended path for anyone who isn't too concerned with security yet and/or isnt doing doing devwork with various non-compatible workflows which require different system builds.
+Good multi-purpose single build for tinkering that will last you a while.

+---

 ## LEVEL 3: Dockerized ComfyUI  {#level-3-dockerized-comfyui}

+- This is where you end up if you care about security, reconfigurable builds that can just be spun up for any particular dependency chain, and control.
+I personally am really not a fan of Docker in general, and find this all impossible to deal with unless you're an experienced programmer, but it does the trick for now.
+Ultimately we probably need to wrap a better interface around all this for a more user-friendly version, or bake individual ComfyUI builds in secure containers.
+I don't see easy paths to getting normal non-technical people using Docker reliably though.
+- That said, <a href="https://comfydock.com/">Comfydock</a> at least tries to walk this path.
+See the Pinokio section below
-- If you're more comfortable managing Dockerfile and docker-compose.yml yourself then just do that.
-Will look similar to these, except you may want an older cuda version depending on your gpu and current cuda version
-- e.g. `FROM mmartial/comfyui-nvidia-docker:ubuntu24_cuda12.6.3-latest`  for 12.6.3 cuda
+- But if you're already technical and you're more comfortable managing Dockerfile and docker-compose.yml yourself then just do that.
+Will look similar to these, except you may want an older cuda version depending on your gpu and current cuda version, e.g. `FROM mmartial/comfyui-nvidia-docker:ubuntu24_cuda12.6.3-latest`  for 12.6.3 cuda:
--

 ```
 # Base image with CUDA 12.8 and ComfyUI logic (for a 5090rtx card)